 Rani ki Vav (the Queen's Stepwell), Patan

 The immense stretch of largely barren and harsh desert landscape that is the Kutch region of Gujarat is sometimes described as India's "Wild West".
 Its name, Kutch (or Kachchh), refers to the fact that it alternates between wet (submerged during the monsoon season) and dry.
 Much of Kutch consists of seasonal wetlands known as the Great Rann of Kutch (famous for its salt desert) and smaller Little Rann of Kutch (famous for its Wild Ass Sanctuary).
 Other attractions in the Kutch region include historic Bhuj, villages and traditional handicrafts, the ship building in the port town of Mandvi, and the Dholavira ruins of an ancient Indus Valley Civilization/Harappan city.
 Find out more in this Kutch Travel Guide.

-Isolated and exotic Marine National Park lies along the coast on the way to Dwarka.
+Isolated and off-the-beaten-track, Marine National Park lies along the coast on the way to Dwarka.
 It was established as a national park in 1982 and is the first of its kind in India.
 Yet, not many people know about it.
 The national park is made up of 42 islands, 33 of which are surrounded by coral reef, and is home to diverse marine and bird life.
 Tourists are only permitted to visit a couple of the islands though.
 The main one, Narara Island, is accessible by car and a long walk during low tide.
 Visit during the winter, and be prepared to wade through ankle deep water on the seabed.
 Local guides are available.
-Pirotin Island can be accessed by charter boat but it's difficult and permission needs to be obtained from numerous government departments in advance.
+Pirotan Island can be accessed by charter boat but it's difficult and permission needs to be obtained from numerous government departments in advance.

 - Don't miss the evocative evening Sound and Light Show at Somnath.